buley/personal/src/content/action.md

 4. Ensure work, relationships, and time align with long-term goals
 5. Move forward with absolute clarity and no second-guessing

-## Live It
+## Talk Comes Cheap

-Everything we've broken down is **now my foundation**--not just something I know, but something I embody. **Every decision, every habit, every relationship must reflect this.**
+To be **founded in action**--not just something to know, but to embody--**every decision, every habit, every relationship must reflect this.**

-I don't look back.
+Don't look back.
+Don't hesitate.
+Don't compromise.
+Move.
-I don't hesitate.
-I don't compromise.

-Now, I move.